GameTimeWithAryan/Personal-Projects/Tic Tac Toe/README.md

 1. The CLI game in terminal
 2. The GUI game using pygame

+## Project Vocabulary
+Some speical words might be used in docs and comments, here are their meanings

+ttt - tic tac toe

+grid - list of lists of cells

+cell - single space which can hold a player mark (value in a list)

+mark - player marker, eg. X mark, O mark

 ## Installation

-The package is currently not installable
+The package is currently not installable using pip, but it will be in future versions

 ## Usage